markolsen619/markolsen619/README.md

 - 👋 Hi, I’m @markolsen619
 - 👀 I’m interested in ...
-Python, Cloud computing,Blockhain/Crypto, AI and machine learning
+Python, Cloud computing, Blockhain/Crypto, AI and machine learning
 - 🌱 I’m currently learning ...
 Data Structures and Algorithms
 - 💞️ I’m looking to collaborate on ...
 Anything and everything
 - 📫 How to reach me ... olsen.mark85@gmail.com